DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 - **Yoga and Meditation:** These are the practical "consciousness technologies" for achieving this realization.
 They are systematic methods for silencing the "Autopilot" mind, observing the flow of energy (*prana*), and stabilizing the "Observer" consciousness.
 - **Moksha (Liberation):** This is synonymous with "Graduation" from the Cosmic Game—escaping the "Samsaric Whirlpools" of karmic reincarnation by neutralizing one's "charges" and achieving a stable, non-dual awareness.

-The original Vedic tradition was a "Family Protocol" designed to guide souls toward liberation, which was later corrupted by an "Engine Protocol" of social control.
+The original Vedic tradition was a "Kin Protocol" designed to guide souls toward liberation, which was later corrupted by an "Machine Protocol" of social control.

 ## Buddhism: The Technology of Liberation